 Germany has been supporting local self-government and decentralisation in Ukraine for many years.
 It is helping municipalities to build the capacity they need to plan the recovery effort.
 Anti-corruption plays an important role in this work.

 The construction sector is particularly susceptible to corruption.
-With support from the BMZ, efforts are under way to improve Ukraine's “Prozorro” procurement system and to establish the country's digital tender platform, DREAM (External link) (Digital Restoration Ecosystem for Accountable Management).
+With support from the BMZ, efforts are under way to improve Ukraine's “Prozorro” procurement system and to develop the country's digital tender platform, DREAM (External link) (Digital Restoration Ecosystem for Accountable Management).

 As a matter of principle, strict corruption prevention measures are undertaken in all projects, for instance through GIZ and KfW, to make sure that the funding provided will serve the intended purposes.